zcombinatorio/programs/CLIENT_SPEC.md

 ### What happens

 1. We verify your API key
-2. We pull liquidity from the master token's spot pool
+2. We pull liquidity from your master token's spot pool
 3. We create the proposal with conditional token markets
-4. Users trade master token conditionals (your token appears in URL only)
+4. Users trade your master token's conditionals (your client's token appears in URL for branding)

 ### Errors